spfuu/shSonos/README.md

 		* edit DIR variable to /your/path/location

 		* edit DAEMON_USER (optional)

+		* edit LOCALIP and set it to the server's local network ip (e.g. 192.168.0.70)

 		* copy file to /etc/init.d if you want to autostart shShonos on system start